gabriel20xx/Modul-226a/README.md

 ## Important functions
 ### Bricks
 Bricks are static objects in the world.
 They are removed, if a ball touches them.
+**Attention:** There are bricks which can't get destroyed and there are also some bricks which must be hitten multiple times.

 ### Perks
 Perks can randomly appear and if the paddle or the ball touches them, you will get one life.